jonnytiscareno/BoredomManager/boredom_manager/README.md

 ## To do

-1. Geolocation
 1. Allow users to customize their profiles
    - add username
    - add dummy users & activities to seed file
-   - how to use foreign keys? / before_action :authenticate_trainer!
+   - how to use foreign keys?
+   - joint associations?
    - what was the point of @trainer = Trainer.find(params[:id])?

-### To do
+   - hyperlink activities
+   - what is the arrow in rails?

+1. other
+	- before_action :authenticate_trainer!

-1. front end styling
+1. front end styling - Bootstrap framework? / where to include ess
 1. for each unique activity page have option to upload pictures: see paperclip gem (https://www.youtube.com/watch?v=Z5W-Y3aROVE)

 ### Links